 ‘The Flight Attendant’ Ending Explained

 When Cassie tries too hard to remember the date night with Alex, she gets a blurry vision of another woman, whom she thinks is Alex’s girlfriend.
 After an intensive exploration and investigation, Cassie comes around a shady woman, Miranda, who is a hired gun, assigned by people from whom Alex stole money from.
 Cassie suspects that it was Miranda who killed Alex.
 Miranda did kill a lot of people but not Alex.
 When Miranda is attacked by another contract killer hired by her own contractors, she starts fighting against them.
 An enemy’s enemy is a friend and that is how she helps Cassie.
 Miranda helps Cassie to clean her name and also protects her from an unknown assassin, Buckley Ware.
 Cassie hooks up with Buckley but is unaware that he is keeping an eye on her to get hold of Alex’s book which has encryption keys.
-In the end, Buckley tries to kill Cassie but is saved by another undercover agent, Davey who works with Cassie as a flight attendant.
-Charmed by her skills and courage, Davey tells Cassie that the CIA is interested in hiring her as a human asset.
+In the end, Buckley tries to kill Cassie but is saved by another undercover agent, Shane Evans, who works with Cassie as a flight attendant.
+Charmed by her skills and courage, Shane tells Cassie that the CIA is interested in hiring her as a human asset.
 Cassie boards the flight and puts an end to all her hauntings of the past.

 The Flight Attendant Season 2, which has already been renewed will explore the story further, as Cassie will work as a CIA undercover agent and solve new crimes.
 I am hopeful, the upcoming storyline is more interesting than its predecessor.